amandasaurus/pgautogeomindex/README.md

 ## Copyright

-Copyright 2016 Rory McCann <rory@technomancy.org>.
+Copyright 2016, 2021 Amanda McCann <amanda@technomancy.org>.
 Licenced under the GNU Affero GPL v3 (or later).
 See the file `LICENCE` for more.